evidentlyai/evidently/docs/book/monitoring/design_dashboard.md

 |Aggregated plot: `TestSuitePanelType.AGGREGATE`.
 Only the total number of Tests by status is visible. |![](../.gitbook/assets/monitoring/panel_tests_aggregated_hover_example.png)|

 # Distribution Panel
 Class `DashboardPanelDistribution`.

-The distribution Panel shows a distribution of values (histograms) from inside the snapshots.
+Shows a distribution of values over time.
 For example, if you capture Data Quality or Data Drift Reports that include histograms for categorical values, you can visualize the distribution over time.

 ![](../.gitbook/assets/monitoring/distribution_panels.png)